-2 Includes all remediation wells - extraction, injection (including freshwater injection) and IRZ wells, but does not include replacement wells
+Includes all remediation wells - extraction, injection (including freshwater injection) and IRZ wells, but does not include replacement wells Replacement wells were estimated to be 10% of the wells per year (see Final CMS/FS Appendix B Table D-6)

 3 This total maximum area may consist of facilities (tanks, control buildings and associated equipment) at multiple locations.
 Reductant storage/delivery area(s) would have lighting for safety and security purposes.